artech-git/GHDB-googleDorker/README.md

+## GoogleDorker
+This is a simple tool to automate google dorking.

-# Last Update: July 24, 2019
+# Last Update: June 12
 If any issues, please ping me.

-# GoogleDorker
-This is a simple tool to automate google dorking.

 # What can it do?
 It simply looks for,